onqtam/headjack/docs/why/7_REPUTATION.md

+If we're going to be programming status in society, first we need to understand it.

 # What is Status

 > "The story idealists sometimes tell of humanity says we're natural seekers of equality.
 This isn't true.
 Utopians talk of injustice whilst building new hierarchies and placing themselves at the top.
 We all do this.
 It's in our nature.
 The urge for rank is ineradicable.
 It's the secret goal of our lives, to win status for ourselves and our game - and gain as much of it over you and you and you as we can.
 It's how we make meaning.
 It's how we make identity.
 It's the worst of us, it's the best of us and it's the inescapable truth of us: for humans, equality will always be the impossible dream." - [Will Storr](https://www.goodreads.com/quotes/11892473-the-story-idealists-sometimes-tell-of-humanity-says-we-re-natural)

+> "Respect is so important to humans that it’s a key reason we evolved to play games.
+Will Storr, in his book The Status Game, charted the rise of game-playing in different cultures, and found that games have historically functioned to organize societies into hierarchies of competence, with score acting as a conditioned reinforcer of status.
+In other words, all games descend from status games.
+The association between score and status has grown so strong in our minds that, like pigeons pecking the button long after the food dispenser has stopped dispensing, we’ll chase scores long after everyone else has stopped watching." - [Why Everything is Becoming a Game, by Gurwinder](https://www.gurwinder.blog/p/why-everything-is-becoming-a-game)

 > "The people we’re trying to manipulate and persuade—they’re out there in the world, and their judgments matter for our fitness.
 Their judgments might even be the single greatest thing that matters for our fitness.
 If you want to understand the nature of our hyper-social species, you cannot take your eye off the ball of reputation and status." - [The Truth About Self-Deception, by David Pinsof](https://www.optimallyirrational.com/p/the-truth-about-self-deception#:~:text=The%20people%20we%E2%80%99re,reputation%20and%20status.)